Painting the Halftones

 So, what are halftones in oil painting exactly?

-After I painted the grisaille (see Part 1), I was left with a cool grey, almost bluish skin tone because of the cooling effect white has over the raw umber imprimatura.
+After I painted the grisaille (or ‘dead layer’) in the first chapter of this series, I was left with a cool grey, almost bluish skin tone because of the cooling effect white has over the raw umber imprimatura.

 But I think intuition also has a large part to play here.
 You kind of know when it looks right and when it doesn’t.